 Take a look at the video below to see and example of one of these Tow Shields made by Demco.

 Car Bra: Attaching a car Bra to the front of your Toad will also help to prevent dirt and debris from getting on your Toad.

 I hope that this helps.
-Now I am going to open up this topic to our visitors and hopefully some of them can give you some additional suggestions on what you can do keep your towed vehicle from getting filthy.
+Now I am going to open up this topic to our visitors, and hopefully, some of them can give you some additional suggestions on what you can do to keep your towed vehicle from getting filthy.

 Everything-About-RVing.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.